gwendalminguy/versify/README.md

 $ ./script.py -f <font>
 ```

-The `fonts/` directory already contains several usable fonts, which are the following:
+The `fonts/` directory already contains several usable TrueType fonts, which are the following:

 - dejavusans
 - dejavuserif